 CASA is proud to introduce our agents of change who lead community efforts to address the root causes of alcohol, tobacco, marijuana, and illegal drug use and abuse using research-based prevention strategies.

-Jean joins the CASA team after working with CASA as Coordinator of Drug Free Julian Community Coalition for seven years.
-Jean comes to public health work with a strong background in community organizing and youth education.
-She was the advisor for EPIC (Education and Prevention In our Community) Youth Coalition for seven years and was a Resident Leadership Academy Trainer.
-Jean is the President of the Julian Community Heritage Foundation.
-She holds a BA in Education from San Diego State University and lives in Julian with her husband Brian.
-They have three children.
+Jean was the Coordinator of Drug Free Julian Community Coalition for CASA for seven years.
+She comes to public health work with a strong background in community organizing and youth education.
+Jean is currently the coordinator of our Tobacco Control Program.
+She holds a BA in Education from San Diego State University.

-Carol has been working as a public health advocate and communications specialist at CASA since 2017.
-Carol has held similar positions in San Diego County Drug Free Community Coalitions over the past eight years.
+Carol is a public health advocate and communications specialist at CASA.
 She began working in public health policy after more than 20 years as a radio and television journalist.
-Carol is an active community volunteer focusing on children and youth.
-Currently Carol is Vice President for Membership Services for the California State PTA.
-She has a bachelor’s degree in communications and journalism from San Diego State University and lives with her husband Jonathan in Chula Vista.
-They have three children.
+She has a bachelor’s degree in communications and journalism from San Diego State University.